-The CEO and CFO evaluated the effectiveness of the REIT's disclosure controls and procedures (as defined in NI 52-109) and concluded that the design and operation of the REIT's disclosure controls and procedures were effective for the three months and year ended December 31, 2022.
+The CEO and CFO evaluated the effectiveness of the REIT's disclosure controls and procedures (as defined in National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings ("NI 52-109") and concluded that the design and operation of the REIT's disclosure controls and procedures were effective for the three months and year ended December 31, 2023.

-The CEO and CFO evaluated the design and effectiveness of the REIT's internal controls over financial reporting (as defined in NI 52-109) and concluded that the design and effectiveness of internal controls over financial reporting continue to be appropriate and were effective for the three months and year ended December 31, 2022.
+The CEO and CFO evaluated the design and effectiveness of the REIT's internal controls over financial reporting (as defined in NI 52-109) and concluded that the design and effectiveness of internal controls over financial reporting continue to be appropriate and were effective for the three months and year ended December 31, 2023.